 What happens after a review

-You can only have a video reviewed once.
-Once a review is complete, you’ll get an email with the monetization decision.
+Once a review is complete, you get an email with the monetization decision.
 The reviewer’s decision is final, and the video’s monetization status will no longer change.

 Why human reviews are important

-The system that applies monetization icons is powered by a learning technology and millions of manual reviews (from appeals).
+Our systems are powered by learning technology and millions of manual reviews from appeals.
 Together, they help train and improve the system to make the right monetization decisions for each video.
-The technology compares human reviewer decisions and classifier decisions, and uses this info to improve the accuracy of the system overall.
+The technology compares human reviewer decisions and automated decisions, and uses this info to improve the system's accuracy.